 All students, including first-year applicants, are automatically considered for merit scholarships; no additional merit scholarship application is required.
 Only transfer students are not eligible for merit-based scholarships.
 Scholarship winners will receive notification of their awards on a rolling basis through the end of April.
 Please note that only scholarship winners are notified.

-If you have further questions concerning merit scholarships, please contact your Regional Admissions Officer.
+If you have further questions concerning merit scholarships, please contact your Regional Admissions Counselor.

 UChicago students benefit from 100% of their outside scholarship funds, meaning their institutional aid will not be reduced to accommodate the outside scholarship.
 Any outside scholarship funds earned will go toward reducing the family's out-of-pocket cost.
 Institutional aid may be reduced if the sum of all gift aid and outside scholarship funds exceeds the total yearly cost of attendance.